-The point is if you prepare, have a good support system and take care of yourself, you’ll survive a divorce from an abuser.
+The point is if you prepare, have a good support system and take care of yourself, you’ll survive divorce.

-Are you going through a divorce from an abuser?
+Are you trying to divorce an abuser?
 Let us know in the comments what has helped you in your journey to be free from abuse?